Shuttle/shuttle-esb/src/components/message-handler.md

 # Message Handler

-In order to handle a message sent to an endpoint you need to implement the `IMessageHandler<>` interface on a class that is typically called the *message handler.
+In order to handle a message sent to an endpoint you need to implement the `IMessageHandler<>` interface on a class that is typically called the *message handler*.

 ## Properties

 Although the interface does not have any properties you could implement the `IReusability` interface.
-If this interface is *not* implemented in the message handler is regarded as stateless and will be pooled.
+If this interface is *not* implemented the message handler is regarded as stateless and will be pooled.

 ### Reusability